Arthil/Infrared-scanner/README.md

 # Infrared-scanner

+The complete project (hardware + software + design) was made with a group of three people but I created the software.
 A software created for a infrared scanner using Qt and c++ for the pc part and arduino (basically C) for the microcontroller.
 The program consist of two parts.
 The computer and a microcontroller (arduino).
 The computer sends commands to the through the serialport and listens to the port to fetch data gathered by the arduino device.